BloomTech-Labs/forest-fire-watch-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-🚫These are just examples, replace them with the specifics for your app

     *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
     *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard